Chase Disney Credit Card Review [2026]

 The exact terms of your offer will vary, but basically Chase gives you a link to share with friends and family.
 If someone applies for the card through that link, you'll get a bonus of some amount of Disney dollars.
 While there is an upper limit on what you can earn, you can often get hundreds of Disney dollars this way.

 Finally, what makes this even better is that many Disney Visa cardholders get special offers for their friends.
 That is, your friend can get a better signup bonus using your link than they'd get from the public offer.
-They'd be silly not to help you earn more Disney dollars!!
+They'd be silly not to help you earn more Disney dollars!

-Which Should You Get — Disney Visa vs. Disney Premier Visa
+Which Should You Get — Disney Visa vs. Disney Premier Visa vs. Disney Inspire Visa

-Grab the Premier for the Signup Bonus
+Maybe Grab the Premier or Inspire for the Signup Bonus

-After having the card for a year, you will usually be able to downgrade the Premier to the standard, no-fee card.
+After having the card for a year, you will usually be able to downgrade the Premier (or Inspire) to the standard, no-fee card.
 If by some strangeness you cannot do so, you could cancel the card (which can impact your credit score).
 However, for some people it will be worth it to keep the card.
-How do you know if you're one of them?
+How do you know if you’re one of them?

 Estimate Your Spending To See If the Premier Makes Sense